rehanabdullah1/DestroyLinux/README.md

-I Am Not Responsable For Any Damages By Downloading The File You Agree To This Message
+I Am Not Responsible  For Any Damages By Downloading The File You Agree To This Message